jedcn/talk-learning-with-rspec/README.md

 How would you write a spec for that?

-If you're just started out, it takes some thinking.
+It takes some thinking if you're just starting out.

 But.. if you can figure it out, you're better off for it.

-And if you figure it out in a spec that you commit somewhere, you've got a easily searched, self-executing set of notes that can easily be referenced and shared with a friend.
+And if you figure it out in a spec that you commit somewhere, you've got a easily indexed, self-executing set of notes that can easily be shared with a friend.

 ## GIT + GRIT